borgmon/openpilot-mod-manager/README.md

 Most commands you can get from `omm --help`.
 Here are some tips

 #### Initialize Repo
-This command will prepare the repo for modding and generate an `omm.yml` file, we will talk about it later.
+This command will prepare the repo for modding and generate an `omm.yml` file in `~/.omm`, we will talk about it later.
 ```sh
 omm init
 ```